 Understand your results

-Inorganic contaminants are naturally-occurring in some water, but can also enter water through farming, chemical manufacturing, and other human activities.
-The EPA has set legal limits on 15 inorganic contaminants in private drinking water and secondary guidelines for an additional 15 contaminants.
+The US Environmental Protection Agency (US EPA) set legal limits on 15 inorganic contaminants in drinking water and secondary guidelines for an additional 15 contaminants.
 Secondary guidelines are based upon the likelihood of a contaminant to cause aesthetic changes to the quality of your water by affecting the appearance, odor, or taste.

-Organic contaminants are carbon-based chemicals, such as solvents, petroleum products, and pesticides, which can get into water through runoff from croplands, leaking from underground storage tanks and vehicles, or discharges from factories.
+Organic contaminants are carbon-based chemicals, such as solvents, petroleum products, and pesticides.
+These contaminants can get into water through runoff from croplands, leaking from underground storage tanks and vehicles, or discharges from factories.

-Headings that appear on your well-testing results form
+Headings that appear on the results form